Mary Hinkson

-Mary De Haven Hinkson (b.
-Philadelphia, March 16, 1925 d.
-New York, November 26, 2014) was an African American dancer and choreographer known for breaking racial boundaries throughout her dance career in both modern and ballet techniques.
+Mary De Haven Hinkson (March 16, 1925 - November 26, 2014) was an African American dancer and choreographer known for breaking racial boundaries throughout her dance career in both modern and ballet techniques.
 She is best known for her work as a member of the Martha Graham Dance Company.

 Personal life

 Hinkson was born in Philadelphia, Pennsylvania in 1925 to a mother who worked as a public school teacher and a father who was a physician and the first African American head of an army hospital.
 Hinkson studied Dalcroze technique in a high school eurythmics class, as well as Native American dance forms at summer camp.
 Due to not being taken seriously as a living room dancer, she did not receive formal dance training until enrolling at the University of Wisconsin, where she studied with Margaret H'Doubler.
 During her summers at camp, she was excited to be taught by Doris Haywood and was truly set on fire for dance.
 Despite the fact that she “didn't even know what a plie was,” she was pushed to begin pointe work.

 While she attended high school at Philadelphia High School for Girls, she learned formalized gymnastics and participated in competitions.
 Until she was able to gain proper training, this is what she assumed dance was.

 In 1958, she and her husband Julien Jackson had their only child, a daughter, Jennifer.

 She died of pulmonary fibrosis in Manhattan in 2014, aged 89.